Nathanialuc5019/Project-1/README.md

 - Description of the Azure Topology
 - Screen shot of NSG to displays:  Access Policies
 - ELK Configuration
-  -Screen shot / YML Beats in Use
+  - Screen shots YML Beats in Use
-  -Kibana : Machines Being Monitored
+  - Screen shots Kibana : Machines Being Monitored
-- How to Use the Ansible Build
+- Decription on how to Use the Ansible Build

 ### Description of the Topology